GrilloPress/blog/source/2023-10-20-accessibility-and-inclusion-isnt-always-going-to-be-cost-neutral.html.markdown

 And that's where the cost can be.
 The time it takes to make sure everyone can use the thing.
 Or the rework and tweaking of a live product that has to happen even for a very small group of users.

 So it’s thing to balance.
 Be clear about the benefits and strengths of an approach.
-But don’t sell out inclusion as *just* a cost saver or money spinner.
+But don’t sell out inclusion as just a cost saver or money spinner.
 Sometimes it will cost more.
 And that’s okay.
 That’s being human.
 And making things for all people.

 And the same with your minimum legal requirements.
 They’re a good motivator and benchmark.
-But also just the most minimal approach.
-When they become the bar to meet you’ll find you’ll have something technically meeting the standard but not necessarily making everything possible or inclusive.
+But also only the most minimal approach.
+When they become the bar to meet you’ll find you’ll have something meeting the standard but not making everything possible or inclusive.

 Make your design technically accessible.
 And take an inclusive approach.
 It opens things up.
 But it doesn’t always cost less or open more wallets.
 Sometimes it’s the right thing to do.
 And if your principles don’t cost you anything or only make you money.
 Are they principles anyway?